Is the Amazon Fire TV Stick 4K or Roku Streaming Stick 4K better?

 |HDMI 2.0b, USB for Power & Long-range Wi-Fi receiver

-Meanwhile, the new Roku Streaming Stick 4K also retails for $50 and boasts many of the same features.
+Meanwhile, the Roku Streaming Stick 4K also retails for $40 and boasts many of the same features.
 In addition to streaming Dolby Vision picture and HDR10+, the Roku Streaming Stick 4K is the most powerful Roku streaming stick and features long-range Wi-Fi capabilities.
 Like the Alexa Voice Remote, the Roku Voice Remote eliminates the need for an extra TV remote.
 You can also download the Roku app to your mobile device for an elevated streaming experience.

 Amazon Fire TV Stick 4K vs. Roku Streaming Stick 4K: Who should buy the Amazon Fire TV Stick 4K?

-As mentioned above, the Amazon Fire TV Stick 4K is frequently marked down.
-It can be purchased for up to $15 less than the Roku Streaming Stick 4K when it is, making it by far the best option for viewers who want to watch high-resolution content on a budget.
+The Amazon Fire TV Stick 4K is frequently marked down.
+It can be purchased for $10 to $15 less than the Roku Streaming Stick 4K when it is, making it by far the best option for viewers who want to watch high-resolution content on a budget.

 Both devices are equally responsive with a strong internet connection, and both come with voice-enabled remotes that control your TV.
 However, the Amazon Fire TV Stick is a better choice for consumers already familiar with its interface and those who stream the bulk of their content using the Amazon Prime Video app.
 It's also worth pointing out that the Amazon Fire TV Stick 4K works a bit more seamlessly with Alexa-enabled devices and Google Home speakers than its Roku counterpart.